-- First, you need to buy a tube of weather stripping adhesive and nonflammable spray brake cleaner.
+- First, you must buy a tube of weather-stripping adhesive and nonflammable spray brake cleaner.
 You can get all these essential materials from auto parts stores.
 Collect all these necessary materials near your car doors.

-- Pull the weather stipping away from the car doors and clean it properly.
-After cleaning the weather stripping, ensure that you clean the metal surface using the brake cleaner spray.
-Let the weather strip and metal surface dry properly for better repairing results.
+- Pull the stripping away from the car doors and clean it properly.
+After cleaning the weather stripping, clean the metal surface using the brake cleaner spray.
+Let the weather strip and metal surface dry properly for better results.

-- After drying both surfaces, you need to squeeze the adhesive material on the car door’s weather stripping and metal surface.
-Wait for a few minutes and let it dry.
+- After drying both surfaces, you must squeeze the adhesive material on the car door’s weather stripping and metal surface.
+Be patient for a few minutes and let it dry.

-- After drying the first coat of adhesive material, you need to apply the second coat on both the weather strip and the car’s metal surface.
+- After drying the first coat of adhesive material, you must apply the second one on the weather strip and the car’s metal surface.
 Press both surfaces together to attach the weather strip in its place.
 If it makes any mess around the sides of the weather stripper, you can use the brake cleaner and clean it properly.

 - Apply the masking tape in weather stripping on the car.
 It helps to hold the weather stripping in place until the adhesive material dries appropriately.

-- Pull the masking tape carefully and spray the silicone on the weather strip, car door and trunk lid.
+- Pull the masking tape carefully and spray the silicone on the weather strip, car door, and trunk lid.
 It helps to prevent the icing of water in icy areas.
-You can also neglect this step if you don’t have the silicone spray.

 Ensure that you follow these steps for repairing your weather stripping damages.
 But if there is a terrible condition of your car door weather stripping, replace it with the new one.